spilliton/track_that/README.md

 </ul>
 ```

-You can track all three of these with one event definition
+You can track all three with one event definition

 ``` javascript
 TrackThat.category('Navigation', [